agonzalez8/utils_sql/README.md

 3. It does not work with CLOB.

-By the way It can reduce your work.
+By the way It could reduce your work.